ndxbxrme/angular-multi-check/README.md

   ]
   $scope.selectedThings = [123, '127']
 ```
+ids can be `strings` or `ints` or a mixture of both (you probably don't want to do that though)
+and you end up with an array of id `strings`
 check out a demo [here](http://codepen.io/ndxbxrme/pen/wKwYBK)
 ### The CSS is up to you
 because I didn't want to impose any of my bad styling on you